asgervelling/story-tree/README.md

 Other users can add a sentence to it. \
-A story tree can branch out into many different stories that spin off to substories.
+A story tree can branch out into many different stories that spin off into substories.

 ##### Users can
 - Create a story tree.